Shenanigang-sudo/useless_project_temp/README.md

 ### Team Members
-- Team Lead: ADISH PRAMOD - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY
+- Team Lead: SREEJITH RAJ - SCMS SCHOOL OF ENGINEERING AND TECHNOLOGY
-- Member 2: SREEJITH RAJ - SCMS SCHOOL OF ENGGINEERING AND TECHNOLOGY
+- Member 2: ADISH PRAMOD - SCMS SCHOOL OF ENGGINEERING AND TECHNOLOGY
-- Member 3: [Name] - [College]

 ### Project Description
 A chaotic test of your reflexes and your patience!
 Match the colours of the tiles to the word on your screen while the timer runs.
 To add more chaos a random brainrot is dropped at every 5 seconds.
 Can you survive the the mayhem without losing your cool?